-Proposed amendments to the Comprehensive Plan are carefully considered every year.
+Proposed annual amendments to the Comprehensive Plan are carefully considered every year.

-Site-specific amendments require a rezone application.
-You can apply for a rezone along with a Comprehensive Plan amendment.
+Site-specific amendments can also include a rezone application.
+You can apply for a rezone along with a site-specific Comprehensive Plan amendment.

-Through Threshold Review and public hearings, the Planning Commission recommends which proposed amendments should be considered for the CPA work program.
+Through Threshold Review and public hearings, the Planning Commission recommends which proposed amendments should be considered for the annual work program.

 The City Council reviews the recommendations and determines which proposed amendments to include in the annual work program.

-The Permit Bulletin provides public notice to alert residents, owners, agencies and organizations regarding Notices of Application, SEPA Threshold Determinations and CPA public hearings.
+The Permit Bulletin provides public notice to alert residents, owners, agencies and organizations regarding Notices of Application, State Environmental Policy Act Threshold Determinations and proposed plan amendment public hearings.

 The Planning Commission conducts the final review and public hearings and makes Final Review recommendations to the City Council.

 The City Council approves or denies proposed amendments.

 The next major periodic comprehensive plan update is due in 2024.